herrold/tool-tips/lsb/README.md

 INSERT INTO `ArchType` VALUES (1,10003827,'0','5.0',NULL,10003829,NULL);
 ```

-To decode this without having to refer to the DB schema,
+To decode this without having to refer to the DB schema (see the
+end of this file for snapshots of that if you really want it!)
 GdkFilterFunc is Tid 10003827, is a typedef, belongs to headergroup 1795.
 It has a generic ArchType entry which marks it appearing in LSB 5.0,
 and since it's a typedef, it needs to have a base type - the thing